Application Process | VA MAP Service Options | Criteria | Recertification | VA MAP Forms

 Insurance Coverage: Each applicant will be screened by the VA MAP Central Office to see if they have health insurance.
 VA MAP may be able to help with client cost shares (medication deductibles and copayments) under insurance.

-Income Criteria: Each VA MAP applicant qualifies if their individual or family income is less than 500% of the Federal Poverty Level (FPL).
-If the individual or family income changes it is the duty of the client to advise the VA MAP Central Office.
+Income Criteria: Each VA MAP applicant qualifies if their individual or household income is less than 500% of the Federal Poverty Level (FPL).
+If the individual or household income changes it is the duty of the client to advise the VA MAP Central Office.
 Click here for information regarding Financial Eligibility Determination.

 Medicaid: Clients must not qualify for or have Medicaid.
 If a client loses their Medicaid coverage, VA MAP can provide medication assistance.